Jonathan2251/lbd/_sources/gpu.txt

 In wiki shading page [#shading]_, Gourand and Phong shading methods make the surface of object more smooth by glsl.
 Example glsl code of Gourand and Phong shading on OpenGL api are here [#smoothshadingex]_.
-Since the hardware of graphic card and software graphic driver can be changed, the compiler is run on-line meaning compile the shaders program when it is run at first time.
+Since the hardware of graphic card and software graphic driver can be replaced, the compiler is run on-line meaning driver will compile the shaders program when it is run at first time and kept in cache after compilation.

-The shaders program is C-like syntax and can be compiled in few mini-seconds, add up this few mini-seconds of on-line compile time in running OpenGL program is a good choice for dealing the cases of driver software or gpu hardware changes [#onlinecompile]_.
+The shaders program is C-like syntax and can be compiled in few mini-seconds, add up this few mini-seconds of on-line compilation time in running OpenGL program is a good choice for dealing the cases of driver software or gpu hardware replacement [#onlinecompile]_.

-In addition, OpenGL provides vertex buffer object (VBO) allows vertex array data to be stored in high-performance graphics memory on the server side and promotes efficient data transfer [#vbo]_ [#classorvbo]_.
+In addition, OpenGL provides vertex buffer object (VBO) allowing vertex array data to be stored in high-performance graphics memory on the server side and promotes efficient data transfer [#vbo]_ [#classorvbo]_.